garimasingh128/gitsetgo/README.md

 ## 💻 Development guidelines

+<p></p>
+<img src="https://media.giphy.com/media/xUPGcvhUgXewgRDgru/giphy.gif">
+<p></p>

+<strong>For general participants</strong>

 1. Put all the code in one of the existing files in  `/src`.

 2. Push all the code to your own branch.

-3. Once you are sure it is working, merge it with the `dev`  branch if you are a <strong>general participant</strong>.
-If you are a <strong>hakincodes participant</strong> merge it with the 'hakincodes' branch.
+3. Once you are sure it is working, merge it with the `develop`  branch .
 Let's maintain only the stable and released versions on the  `master`  branch.

-<p></p>
-<img src="https://media.giphy.com/media/xUPGcvhUgXewgRDgru/giphy.gif">
-<p></p>
+5. Write kick-ass, readable, and clean code.

+<strong>For Hakincodes participants</strong>

+1. Put all the code in one of the existing files in  `/src`.

+2. Push all the code to your own branch.

+3. Once you are sure it is working, merge it with the `hakincodes`  branch .
+Let's maintain only the stable and released versions on the  `master`  branch.

-5. Write a kick-ass, readable, and clean code.
+5. Write kick-ass, readable, and clean code.

 ## 💻 Creating a PR